-Does your medical aid offer you ongoing palliative (not only end-of-life) care?Cath Davis
+Does your medical aid offer you ongoing palliative (not only end-of-life) care?Alignd

 Recently Discovery Health announced their new member benefits for 2022.
 We were thrilled to see they had enhanced their palliative care offering to cover not just end-of-life care but early access too.
 Palliative care, in the true sense of the term, is ongoing support on diagnosis of a serious illness.

 We’re thrilled because we are no longer the lone voice out there, shouting from the rooftops – well, from our social media channels and local media platforms – about the need for and the power of access to ongoing palliative care.

 We have had some help with the shouting, from our forward-thinking partner medical schemes – Bonitas and Fedhealth (with more to join us soon).
 They too recognised the positive impact of including comprehensive palliative care cover for their members on diagnosis of serious cancer.

 Patients with serious cancer consistently report finding more comfort and support with a palliative care trained team on their side than without it.
 With better all-around care, less pain, and a comprehensive and holistic home-based care plan in place, patients are less likely to require emergency services, hospitalisation and ICU stays.
 Family members feel more supported too.

 When we designed the Alignd Benefit and launched as a managed care company, it was with the knowledge that a serious illness diagnosis like cancer can be scary and overwhelming, and that quality palliative care offered on diagnosis can offer an extra layer of specialised care and support for the patient and their family when they need it most.